 For the sauce:

-- 1 tbsp reduced sodium soy sauce
+- 3 tablespoon reduced sodium soy sauce

-In a small bowl, whisk together the ingredients for the sauce.
+- In a small bowl, whisk together the ingredients for the sauce.
 Reserve for later use.

-Add the edamame and sauce.
-Cook for another 5 minutes or until the vegetables are tender enough for your liking.
+- Stir in the edamame and sauce.
+Cook for another few minutes until the dish is warmed through.